ndiayesamba1996/restyled.io/Configuring-Restyled.md

 Push the style fixes directly to the original PR?

-This setting implies `pull_requests: false` for origin PRs, and has no effect on forked PRs (since we can't push to those).
+:wastebasket: **This feature was removed and this option no longer has any effect**.

-:hocho: This feature has seen low adoption and is slated for deprecation.
-If you make use of this functionality, please [let us know](mailto:support@restyled.io).
+If you made use of this functionality, please [let us know](mailto:support@restyled.io).

 ### Commit Template